-The United Stated Department of Agriculture Rural Development (USDA-RD) is providing federal loan and grant funding to Wicomico County for the Morris Mill Water Distribution System.
-In fall of 2013 drinking wells in the Morris Mill and Coulbourne Mill Road areas were tested for trichloroethylene (TCE) which is an industrial solvent used to remove grease from metals and used in production of other chemicals or products.
-The Maryland Department of the Environment (MDE) began an area-wide investigation in consultation with the County Health Department, Maryland Department Health and Mental Hygiene, and Environmental Protection Agency (EPA).
+GMB was hired in 2013 by Wicomico County, MD to design an extension of the City of Fruitland water system to serve the Morris Mill area near Salisbury, MD.
+In fall of 2012 drinking wells in the Morris Mill and Coulbourne Mill Road areas were tested for trichloroethylene (TCE), an industrial solvent used to remove grease from metals and used in the production of other chemicals or products.
+A large number of residential drinking wells had detectable levels of TCE above the maximum contaminate levels establish through the Environmental Protection Agency (EPA).